-what action or result you want.
+- what action or result you want.

 Complaints can also be sent to us by email, post or fax addressed to the Principal Registry.
-Please see the Principal Registry Contact us page for details.
+Please see the Corporate and Enterprise Services Contact us page for details.

 How long will it take to resolve a complaint?